ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/1907-12-31-bcc-sunday-school.md

 ---
-citation: "Digitally photographed record from Caroline Valley Community Church, used with permission."
+citation: "Digitally photographed record from Caroline Valley Community Church, used with permission"
 ---